vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 #### Task 1: Create the container registry

+1. In your browser window, on the Azure portal menu, click **Dashboard**.

+    You should see an IoT hub resource listed on the All resources tile.

-1. If necessary, log in to your Azure portal using your Azure account credentials.
+    If you closed the Azure portal window, open a new browser window and log in to the Azure portal using your Azure account credentials.

     ```url
     https://portal.azure.com